wandb/examples/examples/launch/launch-sweeps/optuna-scheduler/README.md

 [Optuna](https://optuna.org/) is an open-source hyperparameter tuning [library](https://optuna.readthedocs.io/en/stable/) that exposes significant flexibility to sampling, pruning, and parameter space creation.

-Using sweeps on launch, many of these features can be used to scheduler wandb sweeps.
+Using sweeps on launch, many of these features can be used to schedule wandb sweeps.
 To do so, use the `wandb/jobs/job-OptunaScheduler` job, or create your own using the `optuna_scheduler.py` file found in the `wandb/launch-jobs` repo [here](https://github.com/wandb/launch-jobs/jobs/sweep_schedulers/optuna_scheduler.py).

 ### Key Optuna Features: